 NOTE: Perform this reagent transfer carefully to avoid bubble formation!
 Scattered micro-bubbles will not pose a problem.
 However, bubbles covering the surface of the reaction mix, or large bubbles clinging to the side walls of the well, will cause lens-effects that will degrade the accuracy and precision of the assay data.
-INDIGO recommends performing a final low-speed spin of the assay plate (with lid) for ≤ 1 minute using a room temperature centrifuge fitted with counter-balanced plate carriers.
+It is recommended to perform a final low-speed spin of the assay plate (with lid) for ≤ 1 minute using a room temperature centrifuge fitted with counter-balanced plate carriers.